Just days left to shop Apple Cyber Monday deals on iPads, MacBook laptops, AirPods and more - NewsBreak

 Save on the Apple Watch 8 Series, SE and more

 According to our testers at Reviewed, Apple watches are the best smart watches on the market.
 After testing the Apple Watch Series 8 (GPS) , we find that this watch has a great fit, impressive fitness tracker and can even detect crashes.
-Right now, you can snag this watch for just $479—$50 off the original $529 price.
+Right now, you can snag this bright red watch for just $428—$50 off the original price.

 - Apple Watch Series 8 GPS 41mm at Amazon for $428 (Save $50)